 The easiest way to create a synonym is to assign two signal names to a single wire.
 Synonyms also are created whenever more than one signal is connected to the same pin.
-A SYNONYM body is provided in the Valid Standard Library (see Chapter 11) that can be used to create a synonym.
+A SYNONYM body is provided in the Standard Library (see the Library Reference Manual) that can be used to create a synonym.
 The SYNONYM body appears as three parallel lines; the center line has two common pins (one at each end).
 Every signal connected to the pins of the synonym body will be synonymed together.
+Signal Naming and Syntax